-You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, SelectHealth Medicare Classic.
+You have chosen to get your Medicare health care and your prescription drug coverage through our plan, SelectHealth Medicare Dual.
 We are required to cover all Part A and Part B services.
 However, cost sharing and provider access in this plan differ from Original Medicare.